 ANK2 (Ankyrin 2) is a Protein Coding gene.
 Diseases associated with ANK2 include Cardiac Arrhythmia, Ankyrin-B-Related and Long Qt Syndrome 1.
-Among its related pathways are Transport to the Golgi and subsequent modification and Vesicle-mediated transport.
+Among its related pathways are Developmental Biology and Vesicle-mediated transport.
 GO annotations related to this gene include protein kinase binding and structural constituent of cytoskeleton.
 An important paralog of this gene is ANK3.

 UniProtKB/Swiss-Prot for ANK2 Gene